 The Division of Occupational & Environmental Medicine sponsors an annual named lectureship in honor of Dr. Alice Hamilton, the recognized founder of the modern discipline of Occupational Medicine in the US.
 The lecture occurs as a part of the Department of Medicine Medical Grand Rounds presentations, reaching a broad audience of internists, including physicians in training, many of whom are rarely otherwise exposed to this topic area.

-The next Alice Hamilton Lecture will be presented by Dr. John Balmes and is planned for Thursday March 12, 2020 at noon.
-Stay tuned for future updates.
+The 2020 Alice Hamilton Lecture "Inside/Outside: Why an Internist Should Care About Air Pollution" will be presented by Dr. John Balmes Thursday March 12, 2020 at noon at Medical Grand Rounds UCSF Parnassus Campus HSW 300.

 Past Alice Hamilton Lectures: